Module adcp.server.idempotency.store

 @wraps(handler)

-principal_id, idempotency_key, params_dict = self._prepare(params, context)
+scope_key, idempotency_key, params_dict = self._prepare(hash_source, context)

 # No key → spec says the server MUST reject with INVALID_REQUEST.